hasaycha/ticket/README.md

 5. clone project from github `https://github.com/hasaycha/ticket.git`
 6. duplicate and rename `src/main/resource/application.yml.example` into `src/main/resource/application.yml`
 7. run application, example `./mvnw spring-boot:run`
+8. check database it should automatically create tables

 ## Test Environment
 This Application has unit test and also already tested using Jmeter for handling mechanism for race booking <br />